FjjDessoyCaraballo/so_long/README.md

 07.03.2024
-1 - Added a function check_fill_exit() to check if there is still an exit after flooding the map.
+1 - Added a function check_fill_exit() to check if there is still an exit after flooding the map.\n
 2 - Added function copy_map() to make a backup copy of the map before proceeding to fill the map.
 The backup is neccessary because after the flood fill algorithm the map will be ripped